JasperQw/FOP-Assignment/Kalok/README.txt

 ->read from AllocateToCompleteAND.txt
 ->find the time from Allocate to Completion for each Job ID.
 ->print into timefromAllocateToDoneOverall.txt
-->ALSO find the average execution time from Allocate to Completion by Overall. (printed in console)
+->ALSO find the average execution time from Allocate to Completion by Overall.in every format (printed in console)

 //